 Work for the new patent back office system is in progress.
 The objective of the project is to adapt the EUIPO trademark back office system for patents.
 Main tasks are to migrate data from patent management system, build patent specific data model, build patent specific tools (forms, document management, integrations etc.), and to implement patent specific business rules and processes.
-The estimated date of commissioning is in the beginning of 2021.
+The estimated date of commissioning is in the end of 2021.

-The PRH has replaced its paper processing of PCT and patent applications with electronic processing and introduced the electronic document service for customers.
+Processing of PCT and patent applications is fully digitized and an electronic document service is available for customers.
 All the documents are available in electronic form.
 The PRH has also introduced the production control system for handling of PCT and patent applications.
 The aim of the system is to share the workload to the examiners in an efficient and a balanced way and thus to minimize the deviation of the response time for the applicant.

 The working group on search tools and strategy and the library of the PRH ensure that the examiners have access to all necessary search documentation.
 The examiners have access over 100 databases through EPOQUE.
-The non-patent literature requirements of PCT search in each technical field have been analysed and an easy access to the documentation has been ensured.
+The PCT minimum documentation requirements for non-patent literature have been analysed in each technical field and easy access to the documentation has been ensured.
+All based search tool 'IPRally' is in production and other All search tools are continuously tested.

-(v) The Patent Manual includes the guidelines for the handling of national patent applications and utility model applications, and for conducting international novelty searches and international preliminary examinations of PCT applications.
+The Patent Manual includes the guidelines for the handling of national patent applications and utility model applications, and for conducting international novelty searches and international preliminary examinations of PCT applications.
 For every step in the handling process, the Patent Manual states the contents requirements and procedural guidelines, according to which the applications are handled by the PRH.
 The purpose of the guidelines is to advise the staff in charge of the handling of the applications in such a way that they are aware of the handling procedure and can independently apply the guidelines in different situations.
 The manual "Guidelines for the handling of patent applications" includes detailed instructions for how examiners shall carry out in practise the measures to be taken regarding the handling of national patent applications, utility model applications, and PCT applications.
 The guidelines also include general instructions concerning the work of the examiners.
 Other instructions have been gathered to the Intranet pages.
 These instructions include, for example, guidelines for examiners, IT guidelines, and guidelines for the classification of patent applications.
 The manuals and the instructions are updated regularly.
 The working group on Patent Manual is responsible for updating the Patent Manual.
 The latest version of the patent manual was published in December 2017.
 It is available on the internet (www.prh.fi, in Finnish only).